Haiyn/dhbw-event-booking/README.md

     **This is a value in seconds.
 The higher it is, the more the server will wait between each listen loop.**
     If your CPU is melting the heatsink, you might want to increase this number.
 Please note that the higher the timeout is set, the more something can break on client side.
 Messages might not be sent or connections might be faulty.
-  * TRACE_ENABLED:
+  * TRACE_ENABLED

-  Turning this on and of lets you see Trace logs in the server, such as message payloads or verbose
+    Turning this on and of lets you see Trace logs in the server, such as message payloads or verbose process progress.
-    process progress.

 ## PHPStorm